ankkdev/islarent.github.io/README.md

   - Phone number
 - **Generate PDF Report**: Users can generate a PDF report of their reservation history for reference.

+## Screenshots

+Here are some screenshots of the platform:

 ### For Administrators:
 - **Manage Users**: Administrators can modify or delete user information.
 - **Cancel Reservations**: Administrators have the authority to cancel any reservations made by users.